“When a team of community leaders and residents develops a

 November 24, 2014 December 17, 2014

-Please note: The application process is a two-step process, requiring the submission of a Letter of Inquiry (LOI) as the first step.
+Please note: The application process is a three-step process, requiring a discussion with a PHF prgram department staff member as the fisrt step.
+You may then be asked to submit of a Letter of Inquiry (LOI) as the second step.
 LOIs are received and reviewed on an ongoing basis.
 If your LOI is approved to move forward in the application process, you will be invited to submit a Full Proposal.
 THE DEADLINES ABOVE APPLY TO RECEIPT OF A FULL PROPOSAL.